Gordy Coleman

-Gordon Calvin "Gordy" Coleman (July 5, 1934 – March 12, 1994) was a professional baseball first baseman.
+Gordon Calvin Coleman (July 5, 1934 – March 12, 1994) was an American professional baseball first baseman.
 He played in Major League Baseball with the Cleveland Indians and Cincinnati Reds.
 He helped the Reds win the 1961 National League pennant, and was inducted into the Cincinnati Reds Hall of Fame in 1972.
+In 1966, he led all Major League Baseball with a .368 average as a pinch-hitter.

 In nine Major League seasons, he appeared in 773 games, totaled 98 home runs, 387 runs batted in, and compiled a .273 batting average.

-Early life and career
+Early life

-Gordy Coleman was born July 5, 1934, in Rockville, Maryland.
+Gordy Coleman was born July 5, 1934, in Rockville, Maryland, located in Montgomery County.
 He was a star athlete at Richard Montgomery High School, earning letters in baseball, football, basketball, and track.
-He was All-State in football, led the school's basketball team to the state finals his senior year, and in baseball he excelled as both a pitcher and a hitter.
+He was an All-State end in football his junior or senior year, and was invited to play in a national high school all-star game, but could not attend once they learned he was only a junior.
+Coleman led the school's basketball team to the state semifinals his senior year, and in baseball he excelled as both a pitcher and a hitter.

+Coleman's high school baseball coach went to school in Minnesota, and Coleman followed him to play summer baseball in Minnesota in 1951 and 1952.
+He played semi-pro baseball in Brainerd, Minnesota for the Brainerd Braves, along with future major league pitcher Herb Score.
+Coleman played first base for the Braves and led the team in batting average in 1951.
+Score's presence drew major league scouts and Coleman was also approached about playing major league baseball.
+He told the scouts he wanted to go to college first.
+On his 18th birthday in 1952, Coleman hit three home runs, a double and four singles, while playing two games for the Braves that day.

 He attended Duke University on a football scholarship, playing both baseball and football as a freshman.

-Coleman was signed as an amateur free agent by the Cleveland Indians prior to the 1953 season at age 18 and assigned to the Reading Indians of the Eastern League.
-He was an outfielder until being converted to a first baseman in the spring of 1956.
+He had about 30 football scholarship offers, but chose Duke because baseball was also an important sport played there.
+He attended Duke for one year before turning to professional baseball in 1953.
+He had decided that if he was still offered a professional baseball contract after one year at Duke, he would pursue baseball.